FBI, DHS issue bulletin warning of potential for racially motivated copycat attacks

 Federal law enforcement noted that online writings and manifestos are created and shared by extremist actors "across borders," underscoring the transnational nature of the threat.

-The memo revealed that the Buffalo gunman was inspired by the 2019 attack in Christchurch, New Zealand that left 50 people dead.
-The live-streamed attack reportedly influenced at least two fatal U.S. attacks in 2019: shootings in El Paso,Texas, and Poway, Calif.
+The memo revealed that the Buffalo suspect was inspired by the 2019 attack in Christchurch, New Zealand, that left 50 people dead.
+The live-streamed attack reportedly influenced at least two fatal U.S. attacks in 2019: shootings in El Paso,Texas, and Poway, California.

 In addition to gear modification, the manifesto and diary analyze different armor and weapons employed in attacks to optimize personal safety, defense and mobility of the shooter.